technofocus-pte/buildmoderniseaiappsdepth/Use case 04/Use case 04.md

     ![](./media/image41.jpeg)

 5. View the contents of the table.
+The data added from the app UI should get listed here.

     ![](./media/image42.jpeg)